-Part I. General Site Information ite Name: North Ridge Estates State/County: Oregon (Klamath County) Parcel/Tax ID: Parcel BR EPA Point of Contact Linda Meyer (206) 553-6636 ODEQ Point of Contact Katie Daugherty (541) 229-6748 nspection Date: 9/2/2020 Person(s) Performing Inspection: Chris Clough (Apex Companies, LLC) Person(s) Performing Inspection: : Part I I. Remedy Performance Assessment Remedy Component Potential Problem Yes (Repair Needed) Yes (Monitor/No Repair) No N/A If Yes, Describe Ex tent of Problem Describe Potential Repair Solution Protective Cap Have rills developed deeper than 2 inches? × Are the rills within a 10-foot interval? × Have gullies developed deeper than 6 inches? × Have animals created burrows in the protective cap?
-X Have vehicles damaged the protective cap?
-X Any evidence of ACM on Site including areas where the protective cap is less than 2 feet (see as-built drawings) or within the dripline of the legacy trees?
-X Are there areas that show evidence of unstable slopes, subsidence, or slope failure?
-Are there signs of active bank erosion and/or lateral cutting? × Any visible ACM along the perimeter of the Site (where applicable)? × Vegetation Evidence of distressed or sparse vegetation? (sparse vegetation no greater than 10 percent of area and bare areas no greater than 100 square feet) × Evidence of trees and shrubs in distress? × Yes.
-Many of t the newly planted trees are showing signs of stre are showing sig ss and two legacy trees just to the north of the removal are uns of die off. a Are there any stressed or dying trees that may impact or damage the protective when felled? × Two legacy trees (mentioned above) are no ot believe to be able to damage the cap.
+Part I. General Site Information Site Name: North Ridge Estates State/County: Oregon (Klamath County) Parcel/Tax ID: Parcel BR EPA Point of Contact Linda Meyer (206) 553-6636 ODEQ Point of Contact :t Katie Daugherty (503) 860-3943 Inspection Date: 10/12/2021 Person(s) Performing Inspection: Saul Montes (Apex Companies, LLC) Person(s) Performing Inspection: Part II .
+Remedy Performance Assessment Remedy Component Potential Problem Yes (Repair Needed) Yes (Monitor/No Repair) No N/A If Yes, Describe Extent of Problem Describe Potential Repair Solution Protective Cap Have rills developed deeper than 2 inches? × Are the rills within a 10-foot interval?
+X Have gullies developed deeper than 6 inches? × 8-inch deep gullies are present ne ar the southern portion of the parcel.
+The surface should be restored at the gullies.
+Have animals created burrows in the protective cap? × Have vehicles damaged the protective cap? × Any evidence of ACM on Site including areas where the protective cap is less than 2 feet (see as-built drawings) or within the dripline of the legacy trees? × Are there areas that show evidence of unstable slopes, subsidence, or slope failure?
+Are there signs of active bank erosion and/or lateral cutting? × Any visible ACM along the perimeter of the Site (where applicable)? × Vegetation Evidence of distressed or sparse vegetation? (sparse vegetation no greater than 10 percent of area and bare areas no greater than 100 square feet) × Evidence of trees and shrubs in distress?
+X Yes.
+Many of th ress and two legacy trees just to the north of the removal area are lie off.
+(Same as 2020) Vegetation will be watched during subsequent inspections to verify that dead vegetation does not impact soil cap.
+Are there any stressed or dying trees that may impact or damage the protective when felled? × 1 Two legacy trees (mentioned above) are not bel lieved to be able to damage the cap.
+(Same as 2020) Trees will be watched during subsequent inspections to verify that dead vegetation does not impact soil cap.